 Cliff House, San Francisco, 1894

 Similar questions can be asked about many dream symbols such as other types of buildings or environments and vehicles.
 Sometimes comparing and contrasting a symbol with something in the same category can illuminate the important difference.
 One dreamer had a series of dreams about cars that continually didn't function.
 Then he had a dream about riding a bicycle (which he did not do in waking life) which felt liberating.
-The question "how is the experience of using a car different from a bicycle?" gave him insight into a new side of his personality he needed to develop in order to move forward in life.
+The question "how is the experience of using a car different from a bicycle?" gave him insight into a new side of his personality he needed to develop in order to move forward in life with more freedom.

 Henri Cartier-Bresson

 Always ask what is unique or interesting about this particular dream image.
-Since dream symbols can be viewed as reflecting an aspect of the dreamer is there anything about this it that seems to relate to the dreamer’s personality or current life circumstances?
+Since dream symbols can be viewed as reflecting an aspect of the dreamer is there anything about it that seems to relate to the dreamer’s personality or current life circumstances?

 The dreamer’s own experience and insight reveals the meaning of the dream for them.